6 Linear mixed models III

 `geom_smooth()` using formula = 'y ~ x'

-We can see that the data is very similar to the previous one.
+We can see that the new data is very similar to the previous one.
 The correlation between the random intercepts and slopes is not very strong.
-It is sufficient to see that lower intercepts will lead to higher slopes though.
+But it is sufficient to see that lower intercepts will lead to higher slopes though.

-1. We can fit the both models to the original dataset:
+1. We can fit both types models to the new dataset:

 Warning in checkConv(attr(opt, "derivs"), opt$par, ctrl = control$checkConv, :